bailey27/cppcryptfs/README.md

 This operation overrwrites the master key in the target config file.
 It makes a backup of the config file before doing this.
 The backup is named by appending .bak to the name of the config file.
 If the .bak file already exists, it asks for you to delete the existing .bak file or move it out of the way.

+If you specify --scryptn, then scryptn can be changed at the same time you recover the filesystem.

 Recovery of Lost or Corrupted Config File
 -----------